As an Amazon Associate, I earn a commission on qualifying products at no additional cost to you.

 It’s Growing Very Quickly

-Over the last year alone, Pinterest gained more than 70 million new users, rising by 26%.
-The world is becoming more and more visual, and people want to see brands using more video.
+Pinterest sees a 7.5% growth year-by-year.
+The world is becoming more and more visual, and people want to see brands using more custom graphics.
 Pinterest is a perfect place to do just that and drive massive amounts of traffic.
+Happy pinning!